EstherYN91/Student-Projects/README.md

 # My Student Projects
-This repository contains all the student coding projects I worked on studying computing languages from different sources including Harvard C50 and Coursera
+This repository contains all the student coding projects I worked on studying computing languages from different sources including Harvard C50 and Coursera.

 ## How It's Made: